 Buying Tickets From the Club

 This is the simplest and most obvious route for tickets, but there are still some things to know, like how clubs allocate tickets.
 Basically, they start with season ticket holders, then members (more on that in a moment), then the general public gets a shot.
-But many games never even make it to the “general sale” stage.
+But many games never even make it to the “general sale” stage — especially at the big Premier League clubs.

 Many clubs also have a ticket exchange on their website, allowing season ticket holders who can’t make a game re-sell their tickets.